154 Easy English Words You Need to Know

-No matter the language, there are some words and phrases that you’ll always end up using more often.
+No matter the language you are learning, it will have words and phrases that you will end up using more often.
 Knowing these will help you express yourself in most situations, especially in everyday conversations.

 And the best part is, most of these words are really simple and can be easily mastered with some practice.